-Dublin is a city of more than 47,000 residents located just northwest of Columbus, Ohio.
+Dublin is a city of nearly 50,000 residents located just northwest of Columbus, Ohio.
 It offers residents and corporate citizens responsive services, attractive housing, superior public education, direct regional highway access, abundant park space, thoughtful and strategic planning, innovative ideas and technology and a dynamic community life.
-Dublin is consistently ranked one of the safest cities in the nation and in 2015 was named one of America’s Top 20 Creative Class Cities.
-It is home to more than 20 corporate headquarters, an entrepreneurial center, 4,300+ businesses, world-class events and the urban, walkable Bridge Street District
+Dublin is ranked the number one small city in Ohio and is consistently ranked one of the safest cities in the nation.
+It is home to more than 20 corporate headquarters, an entrepreneurial center, 4,300+ businesses, world-class events and the urban, walkable Bridge Street District.

 Dublin also is known as a leader in municipal innovations, including tax increment financing, Dublink Broadband and green initiatives.

 Dublin has long been recognized as a premier community, not only locally, but also internationally.
 Home to Ohio’s largest corporation, Cardinal Health – 21 on the Fortune 500 list, Dublin also is the headquarters of the Wendy’s Company, Ashland Inc. and OCLC.

 Dublin’s diverse and sound economic base provides the foundation for the present and future stability of the City.
 The City’s continued economic vitality is the result of quality development, strategic planning and aggressive efforts to attract and retain high-quality commercial development.